Bone (comics): Omnibus edition

-In addition to the one-volume paperback, a signed limited edition hardcover edition of the one-volume book was issued.
+In addition to the paperback release, a signed limited edition hardcover release was issued.
 The deluxe hardcover featured gold embossed lettering on the cover, gilded edges, and a cloth ribbon bookmark.
 The end pages are printed with a map of The Valley and it comes with a full-color signed and numbered bookplate.
-This limited edition pressing of the book originally sold for around $125 (USD) and was initially limited to 2,000 copies.
+This release originally sold for around $125 (USD) and was initially limited to 2,000 copies.
 The series has been reprinted 13 times, also featuring a signed limited edition of the 13th pressing version sold during November 2009.

 The collection won the 2005 Eisner Award for Best Graphic Album-Reprint, and was listed at No. 3 in Time magazine's "Best Comix of 2004".
 Reviewer Andrew Arnold said of the collection, which was published at the conclusion of the monthly series: "As sweeping as the Lord of the Rings cycle, but much funnier ...
 Smith imbues even simple dialogue panels with animation.
 Now that it's finished Bone should join the ranks of Lord of the Rings and Harry Potter in the young adult pantheon".

-Full-color, one-volume edition
+Full-color omnibus edition

-In November 2011, for its 20th anniversary, a full-color, one-volume edition was released.
-It has a special section in the back with a cover gallery of the original comics, an illustrated timeline of Bone's 20-year history, and an essay by author Jeff Smith.
-A special edition was also released that included the book, a signed print by Jeff Smith, a Phoney Bone gold coin, three pewter bone figures of Fone Bone, Phoney Bone and Smiley Bone, a copy of The Cartoonist documentary DVD, a miniature facsimile of the original Bone comic No. 1 and a big red box with a picture of Fone on it to hold it all.
+In November 2011, for its 20th anniversary, a full-color, omnibus edition was released.
+It has a special section in the back with a cover gallery of the original comics, an illustrated timeline of Bone's 20-year history, and an essay by author Smith.
+A special edition was also released that included the book, a signed print by Jeff Smith, a Phoney Bone gold coin, three pewter bone figures of Fone Bone, Phoney Bone and Smiley Bone, a copy of The Cartoonist documentary DVD, and a miniature facsimile of the first issue, all held in a box decorated with an illustration of Fone Bone.

-Spin-offs and special one-shots

-Spin-offs

-Both prequels and sequels to the main storyline: